Illustration by Edpuzzle Staff

 Using video is not only practical, but it's also educational and therefore a great choice for your online station.
 It activates both visual and auditory learning at the same, something that today’s YouTube and TikTok generation will appreciate.

-Plus, with Edpuzzle, you don’t have to worry about students zoning out during the video.
+With Edpuzzle, you don’t have to worry about students zoning out during the video.
 You can turn any video into a video lesson and ensure that students are actively watching.
-So, what would the station rotation model look like with an Edpuzzle station included?

-In the example above, Station A is the online station.
-Students watch a video that introduces them to that lesson’s topic.
+In the example above, students watch a video that reviews key concepts they've been covering in class.
 The video could be one that you find on YouTube or one that you make yourself.
 Either way, Edpuzzle lets you embed questions to keep students engaged and hold them accountable.

 Station Rotation in Elementary School